pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/05_HeadTitle.md

 # HeadTitle Templating Helper

+> The HeadTitle templating helper is an extension of the [Placeholder Templating Helper](./00_Placeholder.md)

 The HTML `<title>` element is used to provide a title for an HTML document.
 The HeadTitle helper allows you to programmatically create and store the title for later retrieval and output.